paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

      </p>

 16. Once you get the cleanest, most vertical line you can, rewind the tape, press ***Record*** in Wavelab, then press play on the TASCAM and begin digitising the tape.
 Remain nearby to monitor the progress of this task; keep in mind that something could go wrong as the tape is being played.
-If you remain nearby you can
+If you remain nearby you can stop the machine if the tape breaks, preventing further damage to the tape.

 ## Digitising Reel-to-reel Tapes